tkephart96/project_telco/README.md

 ### Recommendations

+* Check with the finance department to figure out if there are issues with electronic check
-* Check with engineers to see if there are frequent issues with Fiber optic internet
+* Check with internet department to see if there are frequent issues with Fiber optic internet
 * Check with tech support technicians and see what can be done for customers to choose tech support as an internet package

 ### Next Steps